libgeos/geos/web/content/development/_index.md

 draft: false
 ---

+## Relationship to JTS

+GEOS started as a direct port to C++ of the [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) (JTS), and remains tightly bound to that project.
+Most core algorithms have been prototyped in JTS and ported to GEOS when complete.

+The projects attempt to share testing data, and to ascertain when failures are caused by differences in implementation (GEOS fails and JTS does not) and when they are caused by algorithm (both libraries fail).

-## Project Steering Committee
+## Governance

-The GEOS project is run by a Project Steering Committee made up of developers and contributors to the project and is a project of [OSGeo](https://www.osgeo.org/projects/geos/).
-Major project decisions are made via a [Request for Comments]({{< ref "rfcs" >}}) (RFC) process, where proposals are first documented and then voted on by the steering committee.
+The GEOS project is run by a [Project Steering Committee](({{< ref "psc" >}})) made up of developers and contributors to the project and is a project of [OSGeo](https://www.osgeo.org/projects/geos/).

-The current PSC will refresh itself using the mechanisms in RFC-1.

-This PSC list is valid as of Oct 23, 2019.

-* Sandro Santilli <strk at kbt dot io> (chair)
-* Martin Davis <mtnclimb at gmail dot com>
-* Howard Butler <hobu.inc at gmail dot com>
-* Regina Obe <lr at pcorp dot us>
-* Dale Lutz <dale at safe dot com>
-* Paul Ramsey <pramsey at cleverelephant dot ca>
-* Dan Baston <dbaston at gmail dot com>

-The PSC approves major changes and RFC documents.
-Minor work is ongoing, by the PSC and by the other committers, listed below:

-* Vicky Vergara
-* Kurt Schwehr

-Historical committers:

-* Mateusz Loskot
-* Charlie Savage
-* Norman Vine
-* Sean Gillies
-* Frank Warmerdam
-* Ben Jubb
-* Chuck Thibert
-* Stephen Wong